Skip to main content

 Ideally, working on your mental health recovery will help you get better sleep – and better sleep can then boost your mental well-being.
 Like most things, this is easier said than done.
 Recovery also comes with some challenges that might make it hard to get proper rest, especially in the early stages of your recovery.

-”Sleep hygiene” refers to your sleeping environment, routines, and other habits – like sleeping with background noise or light, excessive napping or time spent in bed, irregular sleep and wake times, or stimulating activity before bed.
-Poor mental health contributes to poor sleep hygiene, and the habits you create because of it can be hard to break, even once your mental health starts to rebound.
+"Sleep hygiene" refers to your sleeping environment, routines, and other habits – like sleeping with background noise or light, excessive napping or time spent in bed, irregular sleep and wake times, or stimulating activity before bed.
+Poor mental health contributes to poor sleep hygiene.
+The sleep hygiene habits you create because of poor mental health can be hard to break, even once your mental health starts to rebound.
 You might not even realize that you have poor sleep hygiene because many effects (like irritability and trouble concentrating) may feel more connected to your mental health than your sleep.

 Most mental health medications interrupt the rapid eye movement (REM) stage of sleep.
 REM sleep plays an important role in emotional processing, memory consolidation, brain development, and preparing your body for daytime alertness.
-Some research has also found REM sleep to help people recover from stressful events.
+Some research has also found that REM sleep helps people recover from stressful events.
 Not getting enough REM sleep can negatively affect your memory, mood, and judgment.

 Let’s face it – healing is tiring.
 Dealing with your mental health symptoms is usually much more painful than recovery, but recovery is hard work.
 Lots of big emotions can come up as you start to feel better and reflect on your mental health condition and any recent episodes.
 These feelings might keep you up at night with spiraling thoughts and/or leave you exhausted and detached during the day.